AxelBrinck/Universal-BZip-Tool/readme.md

 - Watch feature. *(Watch for modified/new files in a folder).*
 - Generate log file on error.

-*This project already served my needs, please if you like it and you feel that it could go beyond feel free to contribute.*
+*This project already served my needs, please if you like it and you feel that it could go beyond feel free to contribute as it is possible that will no longer be maintained.*

 ## Technical Difficulties log